cvtsh248/LED_Colour_Sensor/README.md

 An arduino based colour sensor made of one red LED, one green LED and one blue LED.

 # Requirements
-Arduino (any), red LED, green LED, blue LED Processing (for the front end, optional).
+Arduino (any), red LED, green LED, blue LED, Processing (for the front end, optional).

 # Usage
 LEDs must be as close to each other as possible.